Privacy Policy

 Employee Network Inc. ("eni," "we," or "our") is committed to protecting the privacy of individuals and complying with all applicable laws, regulations, and standards, including those established under the Health Insurance Portability and Accountability Act (HIPAA) in the United States.
 This Privacy Policy covers all eni products and services that are provided through our platforms, including mobile apps and websites.

 Our Privacy Policy aims to safeguard the privacy of consumers, clients, members, and visitors to this website and associated mobile apps throughout our relationship.
-It outlines the information we collect, how we use it, and how consumers, clients, members, and visitors can verify and update their information.
+It outlines the information we collect, how we use it, with whom we share it, and how consumers, clients, members, and visitors can verify and update their information.
 To ensure ongoing protection of your personal information, we will periodically update this Privacy Policy.
 The date of the most recent changes is indicated by the "Last Updated" date at the top of this document.
 By using the platform, you agree to the terms of this Privacy Policy and future updates to this Privacy Policy.

 What Information Do We Collect?